o0oBluePhoenixo0o/AbbVie2017/1. FINAL/sentitomo/README.md

 **R**
 ```
  attach(input[[0]]) # This is needed to have access to the variables from the Javascript object
- message # this is the same variable name like in the Javascript code
+ message # this is the same variable name like in the Javascript ({message: tweet.message }) code
  ```

 One thing to mention is that the `r-script` package reads the console log from the R scripts.
 So if you want to give some value back to our server to process, for example the output of a classification task **DO NOT ASSIGN IT TO VARIABLE** just let it print to the console by writing: